Non-Commutative Geometry, Categories and Quantum Physics: Categories in Non-Commutative Geometry.

 i.e.~such that the following diagrams commute for every $x\in \As_1$:

-Again the intertwining relation containing the Dirac operators makes sense only on the relevant domain.

-In the commutative case, when $\phi$ is epi and $\Phi$ is coisometric (respectively mono and isometric), this definition is expected to correspond to the Riemannian isometries (respectively coisometries) of compact finite-dimensional orientable Riemannian spin manifolds.
+In the commutative case, when $\phi$ is epi and $\Phi$ is coisometric (respectively mono and isometric), this definition is expected to correspond to the Riemannian isometries (respectively coisometries) of compact finite-dimensional orientable Riemannian spin-manifolds.

 \begin{itemize} \item[$\looparrowright$] These notions of morphism of spectral triples are only tentative and more examples need to be tested.
 As pointed out by A.~Rennie, it is likely that the ``correct'' definition of morphism will evolve, but it will surely reflect the basic structure suggested here.
 At the ``topological level'' pair of maps $(\phi,\Phi)$ that intertwine the actions of the algebras on the respective Hilbert spaces (but not the Dirac operators or their commutators), have recently been used by P.~Ivankov-N.~Ivankov~\cite{II} for the definition of finite covering (and fundamental group) of a spectral triple. \item[$\looparrowright$] The several notions of morphism of spectral triples described above are not as general as possible.
-In a wider perspective\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, in preparation.}, a morphism of spectral triples $(\As_j,\H_j,D_j)$, where $j=1,2$, might be formalized as a ``suitable'' functor $\Fs: {}_{\As_2}\Mf\to {}_{\As_1}\Mf$, between the categories ${}_{\As_j}\Mf$ of $\As_j$-modules, having ``appropriate intertwining'' properties with the Dirac operators $D_j$.
-Now, under some ``mild'' hypothesis, by Eilenberg-Gabriel-Watt theorem, any such functor is given by ``tensorization'' by a bimodule.
-These bimodules, suitably equipped with spectral data (as in the case of spectral triples), provide the natural setting for a general theory of morphisms of non-commutative spaces. \end{itemize}
+In a wider perspective,\footnote{P.~Bertozzini, R.~Conti, W.~Lewkeeratiyutkul, Categories of Spectral Triples and Morita Equivalence, work in progress.} a morphism of spectral triples $(\As_j,\H_j,D_j)$, where $j=1,2$, might be formalized as a ``suitable'' functor $\Fs: {}_{\As_2}\Mf\to {}_{\As_1}\Mf$, between the categories ${}_{\As_j}\Mf$ of $\As_j$-modules, having ``appropriate intertwining'' properties with the Dirac operators $D_j$.
+Now, under some ``mild'' hypothesis, by Eilenberg-Gabriel-Watts theorem (see for example~\cite{Me2}), any such functor is given by ``tensorization'' by a bimodule.
+These bimodules, suitably equipped with spectral data (as in the case of spectral triples), provide the natural setting for a general theory of morphisms of non-commutative spaces (see~\cite{B2} for some concrete proposal).

+In this direction we mention the notion of ``spectral correspondences'' developed by A.~Connes-M.~Marcolli~\cite{CM6} and further utilized in M.~Marcolli-A.~Zainy~\cite{MZ}. \end{itemize}